Prince Rupert, British Columbia: Government

-Prince Rupert is part of the Skeena—Bulkley Valley federal riding (electoral district).
-Taylor Bachrach is the Member of Parliament for the riding, and is a member of the New Democratic Party.
+Prince Rupert is part of the Skeena—Bulkley Valley federal riding.
+Ellis Ross is the member of Parliament (MP) for the riding, and is a member of the Conservative Party.

-In the Legislative Assembly of British Columbia, Prince Rupert is a large portion of the North Coast riding.
-Jennifer Rice is the Member of the Legislative Assembly.
+Prince Rupert is the largest population centre in the North Coast-Haida Gwaii provincial riding.
+Tamara Davidson is the member of the Legislative Assembly (MLA).
 She is a member of the New Democratic Party of British Columbia.
-The NDP traditionally has strong support in the region.

 Education

 Prince Rupert is in BC School District 52 along with Port Edward.
-A Coast Mountain College campus is located at 353 5th Ave that also serves as a campus for the University of Northern British Columbia.
+A Coast Mountain College campus is located at 353 5th St. that also serves as a campus for the University of Northern British Columbia.